A quick and convenient way to get advice and treatment on all minor ailments and health complaints.

 Don’t let a niggling minor ailment cause you problems

-Are you suffering with a minor health problem such as a cough, cold, stomach pains or earache and you would like help, but you don’t want to bother with visiting your doctor or going to A&E?
+Are you suffering from a minor health problem such as a cough, cold, stomach pains or earache and you would like help, but you don’t want to bother with visiting your doctor or going to A&E?

 Our Minor Ailments Service can give you the professional health and advice you need quickly and easily.
 You will not need to queue for hours at your local A&E. You will save the NHS time and money and there will be less risk of picking up bugs and viruses.
 It’s the perfect way to save time AND keep your family healthy.

-The Minor Ailment Service allows you to get on the spot medical advice and learn how you can use self-care, over the counter medication or prescription medication to get better faster.
+The Minor Ailment Service allows you to get on-the-spot medical advice and learn how you can use self-care, over-the-counter medication or prescription medication to get better faster.

 You will need to register with the service and then the pharmacist can give you the medicine they believe you need without having to see your GP.

-A minor ailment is a health complaint that usually does not last long and can be treated with self-care or minimal treatment such as over the counter medication or prescription medication.
+A minor ailment is a health complaint that usually does not last long and can be treated with self-care or minimal treatment such as over-the-counter medication or prescription medication.